 When Addy Hooper engaged Julia English Architects to revise and reimagine her heritage home in Woollahra, it wasn’t an average renovation project.
-Hooper is an accomplished interior architect in her own right, and her globally-dispersed family of five gravitate to the home as a central touchpoint when they converge on Sydney.
+Hooper is an accomplished designer in her own right, and her globally-dispersed family of five gravitate to the home as a central touchpoint when they converge on Sydney.

 Having already restored the historic features of the home when she originally purchased the property, Hooper saw the addition as a series of intimate spaces that felt comfortable, private and sophisticated.
-The end result, spanning creative collaboration from Julia English, Addy Hooper and interior architect Chantelle Kramer, is an impressive extension of the Victorian charm of the original structure and a sleek, sophisticated addition.
+The end result, spanning creative collaboration from Julia English, Addy Hooper and interior designer Chantelle Kramer, is an impressive extension of the Victorian charm of the original structure and a sleek, sophisticated addition.

 The design of the home gracefully transitions from the original Victorian style of the front living and bedrooms to the newer contemporary spaces, while reflecting the lifestyles and values of its inhabitants.
 Recognising the client’s love of hosting and bringing family and friends together, the open kitchen and dining room gently merge with the outdoor courtyard space.
 Meanwhile, the family’s extensive travel regimes lead to extensive inbuilt storage throughout the home for ample storage space for residents and guests.